-- The service member needs to know that your family needs him/her, since the family managed for a long time on their own.
-Assure him/her of their vital place in the family.
+- The service member needs to know that your family needs him or her, since the family managed for a long time on their own.
+Assure the service member of his or her vital place in the family.

-- The service member will wonder how he/she still fits into the family.
+- The service member will wonder how he or she still fits into the family.
 The children may go to the parent who has been home for everything and ignore the other.

-- The service member may feel hurt if children hold back from him/her.
+- The service member may feel hurt if children hold back from him or her.
 Talk about the best way to approach young children.